 Optoma EH412ST is one of the highest-rated golf simulator projectors offerings in the Optoma range.

-It produces a remarkable 4000 lumens making it one of the highest-rated in this category.
+It produces a remarkable 4000 lumens, one of the highest-rated in this category.
 No matter how bright your room is, you should not have any problems using this projector.
 In addition to the high number of lumens, the projector has an imposing 50,000:1 contrast ratio to produce radiant images.

 Its short-throw capability of 0.5:1 makes it ideal for golf simulators.
 It can generate an image of 152 inches from 5.5 feet away.